 Word got out about this book, and we got an offer from Warner Brothers, who optioned the book for fifty thousand dollars.
 That was more money than James had gotten for all of his other books combined.
 When I called James to tell him, he said, "When the money comes in, call me."
 When I did call him, he said, "I don't want the money.
 I want you to call Otto Penzler and ask him what the advertising and promotion budget is for The Black Dahlia."
 Otto told me they were going to probably spend fifteen thousand dollars because none of the books had succeeded up till then.
 I told James.
 He said, "Ask him to double it.
 Tell him that if they'll double the budget to thirty thousand, you'll be giving him my check for forty-five thousand dollars and we'll have an entire budget of seventy-five thousand dollars to launch my book."
 And when I did that, Otto agreed to increase the budget to thirty thousand dollars.
 He was just floored by the fact that James was going to kick in forty-five thousand dollars of his own money—all of what he was getting, after my commission, from the movie sale.
 James wanted the money to be spent on the front cover of Publishers Weekly, a full-page ad in the Times Book Review, and the rest of it to be spent on sending him around the country for three months.
 Three months.
 And he went.
 Because James has nearly a photographic memory, he remembered every single person he met, and he single-handedly made his book successful.
 That was more than twenty years ago.

-get the idea?
+Where did he get the idea?
 That's so farsighted for somebody in his situation.